-The East Bank cluster as whole, now rising along a strand of the River Lea beside Zaha Hadid’s exotic aquatics centre, will contain new bits of the BBC, Sadler’s Wells, the Victoria and Albert Museum (V&A) and two London universities.
-The LLDC says it will complement other, long-established centres of knowledge and arts in south Kensington and Bloomsbury.
+The East Bank cluster as whole, now rising beside waterways between the London Stadium and Zaha Hadid’s exotic Aquatics Centre, will contain new bits of the BBC, Sadler’s Wells, the Victoria and Albert Museum (V&A) and two London universities.
+The LLDC says it will complement other, long-established centres of knowledge and arts in South Kensington and Bloomsbury.
 Murphy said the current East Bank budget is £513.5 million but that the total cost projection is now £628 million, acknowledging “a substantial increase” which the Greater London Authority will have to meet.

 What happened?
 Over half of it is down to Covid, the committee heard: the work has slowed down and making the site Covid-safe has meant extra costs.
 Plus prices have risen faster than expected and there are what Murphy, called “some design integration issues to resolve”, a point which prompted Liberal Democrat AM Caroline Pidgeon to ominously remark that similar concerns had been raised about Crossrail.